-Here at Websticker.com we sometimes get contacted by people with a “great idea” for a sticker product.
-They don’t want to tell us what the idea is as, I guess, we may be overly tempted to steal it, begin production immediately, and make a million dollars.
-Though, we are certainly willing to sign a non-disclosure form, it isn’t necessary – we don’t have any interest at all in launching a new business or product based on other peoples ideas.
-We (and most creative companies) have our businesses to focus on and piles of great ideas we’d pursue if we needed to go a new direction or had the time
+Here at Websticker we often get contacted by people with a “great idea” for a sticker product.
+They don’t want to tell us what the idea is as we may be overly tempted to steal it, begin production immediately, and make a million dollars.
+Though, we are certainly willing to sign a non-disclosure form, it really isn’t necessary – we don’t have an interest in launching a new business or product based on other peoples ideas.
+Websticker (and most creative companies) have our business to focus on and piles of great custom sticker ideas we’d pursue if we needed to go a new direction or had the time.

-We hear this question a lot and although we focus on production and not distribution we can perhaps help point you in the right direction and share our opinions.
+So, how do you protect your great sticker idea?
+We hear this question a lot and although we focus on production and not distribution I can perhaps help point you in the right direction and share my opinion.

 Protecting sticker ideas –

 Your original graphics and phrases are covered by a copyright the moment they are written or created.
 You can use the “C” symbol without registering the work.
 Officially registering with the Library of Congress costs about $30 and is necessary if you were ever going to need to take legal action.
 In most cases with stickers, legal action would never be worthwhile.
 We suggest adding the “C” symbol on original material (it’s free) to discourage copying.
 We also recommend you do thorough internet searches yourself to determine how original and strong your idea is and that you are not infringing on someone else.